aressler38/factor-trinomials/README.rst

 factor-trinomials
 =================

-Use a generic rectangle and diamond to a factor trinomial
+Use a generic rectangle and a diamond to factor a trinomial.
     By Alexander Ressler.

 About